zackfriel/vue-todo-app/README.md

 My first attempt at using Vue.\
-A To-do list saves to local storage.\
+A to-do list that saves to local storage.\
 Took around 4 hours to complete :alarm_clock:

 Can be found hosted here: